socialistalternative/civicrm-stripe/docs/paymentmethods.md

 If you want to take payments in this way you have to:

 1. Request that it is enabled on your Stripe account.
-2. Enable "MOTO payments" in CiviCRM Stripe settings.
+2. Enable "MOTO payments" in CiviCRM Stripe settings (and choose if you want it enabled on backoffice and/or frontend forms).
 3. Give the "CiviCRM Stripe: Process MOTO transactions" permission to roles which are allowed to process MOTO payments (eg. administrator).

-It will only be available on backend forms.